AlgyJr/ios_guides/Navigation-Controller.md

 Notice that we made use of the main `ViewController` class that Xcode generated for us.
 Now we can add our table of names to this view controller.
-We do everything programmatically here, but we could have just as easily set up a seperate `.xib` file for this view controller.
+We do everything programmatically here, but we could have just as easily set up a separate `.xib` file for this view controller.
 If you are unfamiliar with table views please refer to the [[table view guide|Table View Guide]].